 Another way to figure out how to describe what your kids do all day is to browse through the schools' own guidelines.
 But don't be intimidated by them.

 Unlike the schools, you don't have to design your academic year around them.
 Instead, use them to see how to classify things your child already knows or is in the process of learning.

-Your state Department of Education learning standards in various subjects are usually available online.
+Your state department of education sets learning standards in various subjects that are usually available online.
 These guidelines are often broad enough to describe any type of learning activity, from worksheets to hands-on projects to field trips, etc.